 - certain brain/CNS cancers (e.g. glioma, GBM); and,

-Our research priorities are divided into four general categories:
+Our funding priorities are divided into four general categories:

 Mechanistic research to better understand the underlying biology of the cancers common to canines and kids;